The Mightiest Machine: Plot introduction

-The story is the first to feature Campbell's hero Aarn Munro.
+The story is the first to feature Campbell's hero Aarn Munro, a genius physicist born on Jupiter, where the high gravity endowed him with exceptional strength.
 This space opera novel concerns the harnessing of energy from the sun and encounters with aliens who turn out not to be truly alien at all.
 It also touches on the legends of ancient civilizations on earth, Mu in this case, and what may have happened to them.

 Reception

 Astounding reviewer P. Schuyler Miller described the 1947 edition as "perhaps the climax of the super-physics school of science fiction which 'Skylark' Smith had started."
 Everett F. Bleiler identified the novel as the paradigm of "the Campbell hard space opera," noting its "great quantity of fanciful and ingenious scientific extrapolations, fictional weaknesses, and polarized social simplistics that regard genocide with equanimity."

 Technology

 The novel is ground breaking in its inclusion of a wide range of advanced technology including space travel concepts such as Artificial gravity, Faster-than-light travel with Warp drive, and an early version of travel through Wormholes as important facets of the story.
-The protagonist also invents and employs devices such as Infrared vision googles and miniature remotely piloted surveillance drones.
+The protagonist also invents and employs devices such as night vision goggles and miniature remotely piloted surveillance drones.